photostructure/exiftool-vendored.js/README.md

 Rather than returning a [Date](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) which always includes a timezone, this library returns classes that encode the date, the time of day, or both, with an optional tzoffset.
 It's up to you, then, to do what's right.

-In many cases, though, **a tzoffset can be determined**, either by the composite TimeZone tag, or by looking at the GPS UTC timestamp (which is present in most smartphone images).
+In many cases, though, **a tzoffset can be determined**, either by the composite `TimeZone` tag, or by looking at the difference between the local `DateTimeOriginal` and `GPSDateTime` tags. `GPSDateTime` is present in most smartphone images.

 If a tzoffset can be determined, it is encoded in all related `ExifDateTime` tags for those files.

 ## stay_open